x

 Not sure who to talk to from other departments as a College of Education student?

-College of Arts and Sciences Department (COAS): You can visit this department if you need to meet with your College of Arts and Sciences Advisor.
-All Secondary Majors have A COED Advisor and COAS Advisor.
+College of Arts and Sciences Department (COAS): You can visit this department if you are interested in one of the many majors College of Arts and Sciences has to offer.

 Academic Center for Excellence (ACE): You can visit this department if you are a Freshman.
 Check DegreeWorks to see who your assigned ACE advisor is.